 Here are some positive healthy habits you may want to develop to manage stress and live a more relaxed life.

 - Think ahead about what may upset you.
+Have a plan ready to deal with situations.
 Some things you can avoid.
-For example, spend less time with people who bother you or avoid driving in rush-hour traffic.
+For example, spend less time with people who bother you.
+Avoid driving in rush-hour traffic.

 - Learn to say “no.” Don’t promise too much.